jmgq/php-a-star/README.md

 Usage
 -----
 1. Create a class that implements `DomainLogicInterface`.
 The parameters of the three methods in this interface are nodes.
 A node can be of any type: it could be a string, an integer, an object, etc. You decide the shape of a node, depending on your business logic.
+You can optionally provide a way to identify your nodes ([check why and how](#specifying-the-unique-node-id)).
     ```php
     use JMGQ\AStar\DomainLogicInterface;